Drones can be a fun and exciting hobby, but there are rules and responsibilities with flying one.

 - Brisbane City Council: Launching unmanned aircraft from council parks

-- Major events in NSW - Major Events Act 2014
+- Major events in Queensland - Major Events Act 2014

 - National Parks and Wildlife Service South Australia – Emerging aviation technology and aircraft